Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Zuppa Toscana Soup Recipe

-- 2 pounds of loose mild Italian sausage
+- 2 pounds loose mild Italian sausage

-- 1 peeled and small diced yellow onion
+- 1 peeled small diced yellow onion

 - 3 small diced stalks of celery